MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 The first step in getting push notifications working is to set up the Push Module for you StackMob application.

-Work through the <a href="https://developer.stackmob.com/ios-sdk/push-notifications-tutorial" target="_blank">iOS Push Notifications Tutorial</a>, which will walk you through the steps of setting up Apple Push certs, uploading them to the Push Module settings, writing the code to register your device, and finally broadcasting to your device from the dashboard push console.
+The <a href="https://developer.stackmob.com/ios-sdk/push-guide" target="_blank">iOS Push Notifications Guide</a> will walk you through the steps of setting up Apple Push certs and uploading them to the Push Module settings.

-When you're finished come back here to learn how to send pushes from a device.

 <!--- Init -->